395t/review-assignments/_summaries/sutskever2014sequence_1.md

 ---
 layout: summary
-title: Summary
+title: Sequence to Sequence Learning with Neural Networks, Sutskever, Vinyals, Le; 2014
 paper: stskever2014sequence
 # Please fill out info below
 author: saikm200022
-score: 9
+score: 8
 ---

 # **Summary - Sequence to Sequence Learning with Neural Networks, Sutskever, Vinyals, Le; 2014**

 ## What is the core idea?

 Deep Neural Networks are being used today for all kinds of difficult tasks such as image detection and speech recognition.
 However, DNNs are not suitable for sequence to sequence tasks because the dimensionality of input and output sequences can be arbitrary.
-This paper suggests a Deep Learning approach that is able to apply DNNs for a sequence to sequence task by bypassing its limitation of requiring fixed dimensionality input and output.
+This paper suggests a Deep Learning approach that is suitable for a sequence to sequence task by bypassing its limitation of requiring fixed dimensionality input and output.

 ![Alt Text](sutskever2014sequence_1b.PNG)